Welcome to our gallery, featuring a gorgeous array of luxurious living rooms with exposed beam ceilings.

-This vast living room within a modern rustic styled home is flush with natural wood from the flooring on up.
+This vast living room within a modern rustic-styled home is flush with natural wood from the flooring up.
 Exposed beam logs run the length of the massive vaulted ceiling, matching the walls for texture and tone.

-This enormous open plan living room boasts a strong country cabin feel, with mounted animal busts and a massive stone fireplace.
-The vaulted ceiling is supported by warm wood exposed beams.
+This enormous open-plan living room boasts a strong country cabin feel, with mounted animal busts and a massive stone fireplace.
+The cathedral ceiling is supported by warm wood exposed beams.

-In a contemporary setting wrapped in off-white and grounded by rich hardwood flooring, the double height ceiling adds some fine contrast with dark exposed wood beams.
+In a contemporary setting wrapped in off-white and grounded by rich hardwood flooring, the double-height space adds some fine contrast with dark exposed wood ceiling beams.
 Tall windows allow for an open, airy look.